EdEddED/lighthouse-web-notes/README.md

 # Enzo's Notes

 ## Summary
-This repository contains all of the notes taken by Enzo for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Enzo](https://github.com/EdEddED) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

+##Table of Contents